Mar 4, 2022 12:37 PM ET

 Three trends to trust

-There are March Madness betting trends out there with teeth that you can put some trust into.
+There are March Madness betting trends out there with teeth that you can put some trust into when learning how to bet on March Madness.
 The term “trend” should be used lightly as some are more stat-based, but they do hold water from year to year.

 If there is a constant in the madness of March it has to do with college hoops coaches.
 Coaches all have systems and playbooks and recruit players to fit those plans.
 While the names on the jerseys get swapped out, the skill sets and styles can remain similar.